Chapter 5 : Wingman (or Woman) Knows Best

 "No, I do think he's very sweet."
 Anjali's lashes danced up and down at him, not quite winking, and Fred's palms begin to sweat again.

 Roxanne didn't notice and simply sighed, smacking the gum between her jaws.
 "You're so nice."
 She turned to him.
 "She's so nice."

-He'd have Scorpius' wheedling overtures stuck in his mind over this girl any day.
+He'd take Scorpius' wheedling overtures over this girl any day.

-Scorpius pulled his towel tight around his middle as he walked toward his bed where new clothes were laid out.
+Scorpius pulled his towel tight around his middle as he walked toward his bed where he laid out his new clothes.
 After buckling the belt around his trousers, he heard a soft knock.
 The door opened slowly, delicate fingers smoothing down the side of the frame.
 In swept Anjali, who shut the door behind her.
-Her brow lowered disdainfully, she said nothing as she sat herself on the end of his bed, fingers curling idly around a bedpost.
+Her brow lowered disdainfully, but she said nothing as she sat herself on the end of his bed, fingers curling idly around a bedpost.